Why HIV Testing Is Crucial Amid Ongoing COVID-19 Outbreak

 Who Needs HIV Testing?

 HIV tests are for everyone.
-This is mainly because there are different ways by which a person may get the virus, including through syringe or needle sharing.
+This is mainly because there are different ways by which a person may get the virus, including through syringes or needle sharing.

 However, testing is particularly advisable for people that are sexually active.
 The vast majority of infection cases result from sexual acts.